opendistro/for-elasticsearch-docs/docs/ad/api.md

 ## Update detector

 Updates a detector with any changes, including the description or adding or removing of features.
-You can't update a real-time detector to a historical detector or vice versa.
+To update a detector, you need to first stop the detector.

 #### Request